CivicActions/guidebook/docs/00-contributing/git-workflow.md

 We recommend this approach for those who are not already familiar with the git workflow, and who do not have tools for keeping their github forks up to date.

-You'll need a Github account, and to be added to the CivicActions Team ([instructions are here](../04-how-we-work/tools/github.md)).
+You'll need a Github account, and to be added to the Civic Actions Team ([instructions are here](../04-how-we-work/tools/github.md)).

 Go to a page, click edit, and make your changes, using [markdown](markdown.md).
 Before you commit your changes, click the "Preview changes" tab to make sure your formatting is good and everything looks right.